digrajkarmeetwork/any2md/VERCEL_DEPLOYMENT.md

 # Deploying doc2mkdocs to Vercel

-This guide will help you deploy the doc2mkdocs web UI to Vercel.
+This guide will help you deploy the doc2mkdocs landing page and API to Vercel.

+## Important Note

+⚠️ **Vercel Serverless Limitations:**

+Due to Vercel's serverless architecture (10-second timeout on free tier), **full document conversion is NOT available** in the deployed version.
+The Vercel deployment provides:

+- ✅ Landing page with project information
+- ✅ API endpoints for validation
+- ✅ Links to GitHub and documentation
+- ❌ Full document conversion (use CLI locally instead)

+**For full conversion capabilities, users should install the CLI tool locally.**

 ## Prerequisites